 You can use the

 sudo command in the Terminal app to execute commands as a different user, such as the root user.
-However, if you enter a blank password after entering the
+After you enter the command, Terminal asks you to enter your password.
+If you enter the wrong password or a blank password, the command isn't executed.

-sudo command and enter your administrator password when prompted.
-(You you won't see the password as you type it.
-This is normal.
-If you enter the wrong password, Terminal asks you to try again.)
+sudo commands in Terminal.
+Remember, Terminal doesn't show your password you type it.
+If you enter the wrong password, Terminal asks you to try again.